 What is the Aromatic Affect on the Mind?
 Its sweet and floral aroma is uplifting and relaxing.

-What is the Spiritual Influence?
 This oil has been used for emotional balance for hundreds of years.
 Its primary use has been to ease stress and and to bring on euphoria and happiness.

 Using jasmine even in small amounts can help those to understand sexuality and release fears associated with it such as intimacy, feeling of unworthiness and being used.
 It will also attune us to the divine nature of sexuality and embrace the energy exchange that happens between souls during intercourse.